 What up debt destroyers?
-Today I have the BEST debt payoff story that I’ve seen to date!
-These two (Zack and Jenna) are legit.
-Basically… they moved into a camper to pay off their debt.
+I love debt payoff stories, and today I have one of my favorites to date!
+These two (Zack and Jenna, who now blog at FreeUp) are legit.
+Their story is pretty straightforward.
+Basically… they started living in a camper to pay off their debt.
 Read on, you won’t be sorry.
 Enjoy! -M$M

 We listed all of our assets and liabilities.
 In short, everything that we owned and everything that we owed.
 In order to understand what we needed to pay off, we needed to know what we were bringing in and what was going out.